How To Get Residency In Ireland: A Comprehensive Guide

 Country Profile:

-Ireland is located at the westernmost point of Europe and is a picturesque country surrounded by the Atlantic Ocean.
-About 40% of the country’s population lives in the Dublin area.
-For most of the 20th century, Ireland was one of the poorest countries in Europe, but today, it is one of the world’s most highly developed countries, with a GDP per capita ranking in the global top three.
+Ireland, situated at Europe’s westernmost edge and embraced by the Atlantic Ocean, is a nation of striking landscapes and dynamic change.
+While approximately 40% of its population resides in the Greater Dublin area, the country as a whole has undergone a remarkable transformation.
+For much of the 20th century, Ireland was among Europe’s poorest nations.
+Today, however, it stands as one of the world’s most highly developed countries, with a GDP per capita consistently ranking in the global top three.

-Ireland is a member of the European Union and the Organisation for Economic Co-operation and Development (OECD), but it is not a member of NATO or the Schengen Area.
-After Brexit, Irish passport holders became the only people in the world who can enjoy the dual benefits of both the Commonwealth and the European Union.
+Ireland is an active member of both the European Union (EU) and the Organisation for Economic Co-operation and Development (OECD).
+Notably, it is not a member of NATO or the Schengen Area, maintaining a distinct position in international affairs.
+Following Brexit, Irish passport holders gained a unique advantage: they are now the only individuals globally who can enjoy the dual benefits of both the Commonwealth and the European Union.

 Visa & Immigration System: